sergejsha/comachine/README.md

 Finite-State Machine for Kotlin coroutines (multiplatform).

 The project is in early experimental stage, changes to the API are still possible.
+Can I use it in production: No
+Can I try it out in my not published app: Sure

 # Usage
 ```kotlin